ton-community/ton-docs/README.md

 As said before, it's up to you.

 If you are a developer and faced some difficulties successfully overcoming them - share this knowledge.
 Found an error?
 Leave feedback and we will fix it.
 Have a fresh idea?
-Submit an issue using one of the templates
+Submit an issue [using one of the templates](https://github.com/ton-community/ton-docs/issues/new/choose).

 Read more about contibuting here 👉 [docs/contribute](https://ton.org/docs/contribute)